bamlab/dev-standards/react-native/use_http_links_in_react_native.mo.md

 Using HTTP links (in image sources for example) will not work on iOS devices/emulators.
 By default, the HTTP protocol is disabled.
 API calls and Image sources using HTTP protocol will not work on iOS, and no errors will be displayed.

+## Steps

-For example, using the default configuration, the images in this page will not be displayed :
+Using the default configuration, the images in this page will not be displayed :

 ```javascript
 import React, { Component } from 'react'